Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Conclusions

-Besides, deformation quantization formalism is up to now the most general method to quantize arbitrary systems\citep{bayen_deformation_1978}, and could guide to obtaining analytical expressions for the Wigner function of a wide class of cosmological objects.
+Besides, deformation quantization formalism is up to now the most general method to quantize arbitrary systems \cite{bayen_deformation_1978}, and could guide to obtaining analytical expressions for the Wigner function of a wide class of cosmological objects.
 The previous approach could allow new results and some would be analyzed in the classical limit in a more systematic way.
 Both the nontrivial topology spaces cosmology quantization an the issues corresponding to the classical limit are the subject to current research.
-In future works eventually it will discussed the application of deformation quantization formalism to curved phase spaces and other spaces without trivial topology.
+In future works eventually it will discussed the application of deformation quantization formalism to curved phase spaces and other spaces without trivial topology, and an research of this work under the Wigner flow analysis \cite{steuernagel_wigner_2013,bernardini_quantum_2018,rashki_quantum_2017} is planned as a natural extension.